psdewar2/Tweets-android/README.md

 ## Video Walkthrough

-![Video Walkthrough] (weekthreeDemo.gif)
+![Video Walkthrough] (weekfourDemo.gif)

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
+Week 4: Spent some time working with nested fragments in order for them to communicate with their parent activities.

-Spent some time working on the Tweet button and character count to look identical to Twitter's.
+Week 3: Spent some time working on the Tweet button and character count to look identical to Twitter's.

 ## License